 ‘Tis the season for sales and deals.
 But before you run out and buy that new laptop on sale at the big box store, it seemed fitting at this time of year to spend a little time explaining the difference between consumer-class and business-class laptops and workstations.
 While it may seem like a marketing ploy, there are feature differences between the two that could have a significant effect on your small business.
 The below list is not all-inclusive by any means, but does highlight some of the more important features that consumer-class workstations lack.

-Most consumer-class PC’s do not come equipped with a with a TPM (Trusted Platform Module).
+Many consumer-class PC’s do not come equipped with a with a TPM (Trusted Platform Module).
 The TPM is used for things such as disk encryption, which is especially important on laptops.
 Encrypting the data on your hard drive helps prevent someone from accessing the data on your laptop or other portable device, should the device be lost or stolen.

 Windows Home Edition vs. Professional Edition